YassineIdiri/Parking-Space-Analysis/README.md

 ### 📈 Outcome

-The project successfully uses a combination of texture (LBP) and shape (HOG) features to classify parking spaces, achieving an accuracy of around 85% with an optimized Random Forest model.
+The project achieves a solid level of accuracy on the test set, showing that combining LBP and HOG features with a Random Forest classifier is effective for this task.
 This approach is effective for scenarios where differentiating between occupied and free parking spaces is required based on image data.